jeanfortheweb/memento/packages/react/README.md

 ## Installation

-To use Memento and React, you'll need to install at least:
+To use Memento with React, you'll need to install at least:

 ```sh
 yarn install @memento/store @memento/react @memento/made immutable react react-dom